inamvar/LedgerCore/README.md

                  .AddEntry( amount: 10000, accountId: 1101, EntryType.DEBIT, note: "some note")
                  .AddEntry( amount: 10000, accountId: 7101, EntryType.CREDIT, note: "some other note") .CommitTransactionAsync();

+            // create new AccountAgent object. this is an implementaion of IAccountAgent (its better to iject it from IoC) var accountAgent = new AccountAgent(repo);

+            var balance = await accountAgent.GetBalanceAsync(1101, ledger.Id); // The `balance` value  for account number 1101 is -10000

 ```